aarondwi/bowl/README.md

 ## todo

-1. how to nicely delete -> `Delete by mark removal and have concurrent search helps` works, but alreayd heavy on connecting
-2. how to connect on insert -> can cause a deadlock.
-But rare enough
-3. reduce number of pointers -> reduce memory usage
+1. reduce number of pointers -> reduce memory usage
-4. Decide how to unlock or not.
-Currently, not assuming taking locks can fail (affect delete semantic)
-5. add `hint` API, so can skip head
+2. add `hint` API, so can skip head